ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 IP Prefix Length:

-: The number of bits in the IP Address that are used to define the prefix that is assigned.
-This MUST be lesser or equal to the length of the IP Address field, in bits.
+: The number of bits in the IP Address that are used to define the prefix that is being assigned.
+This MUST be less than or equal to the length of the IP Address field, in bits.
 If the prefix length is equal to the length of the IP Address, the endpoint is only allowed to send packets from a single source address.
 If the prefix length is less than the length of the IP address, the endpoint is